Ranking The 10 Real Madrid Longest Serving Managers

 1. Miguel Muñoz – 14 Years

 Miguel Munoz is the longest-serving Real Madrid manager who dedicated 14 long years of his coaching leaving an unrivalled print in the club’s rich history with his legacy.
-He was on touchlines for Los Blancos in a staggering 542 matches throughout his tenure and won a remarkable 9 La Liga titles (most Spanish league titles by any manager) two European titles and three Spanish cups.
-Miguel Munoz added 14 prestigious trophies to the club’s trophy-laden cabinet till 1974 when he left the club to conclude his lengthened tenure at Santiago Bernabeu.
-Then Luis Molowny was appointed as Munonz’s successor in the same year.
+He was on touchlines for Los Blancos in a staggering 542 matches throughout his tenure and won a remarkable 9 La Liga titles (most Spanish league titles by any manager), two European titles and three Spanish cups.
+Miguel Munoz added 14 prestigious trophies to the club’s trophy-laden cabinet till 1974, when he left the club to conclude his lengthened tenure at Santiago Bernabeu.
+Then Luis Molowny was appointed as Munoz’s successor in the same year.

 Matches | 533 |